netobserv/flowlogs-pipeline/docs/api.md

 <pre>
  aggregates:
+         defaultExpiryTime: default time duration of data aggregation to perform rules (default: 2 minutes)
+         rules: list of aggregation rules, each includes:
                  name: description of aggregation result
                  groupByKeys: list of fields on which to aggregate
                  operationType: sum, min, max, count, avg or raw_values
                  operationKey: internal field on which to perform the operation
+                 expiryTime: time interval over which to perform the operation
 </pre>
 ## Connection tracking API
 Following is the supported API format for specifying connection tracking: